isaac-mason/linguine/README.md

 ## Introduction

-`linguine` is a library for declaratively composing event logic.
+Linguine is a library for declaratively composing event logic.
 It's like RxJS, but with fewer features, and generally worse!
 It's also a lot smaller, and has a simpler API.

-`linguine` is built around two concepts: **Topics** and **Streams**.
+Linguine is built around two concepts: **Topics** and **Streams**.

 A **Topic** is something you can write values to.
 A **Stream** takes values from a Topic and manipulates them.
 The beauty of linguine is Streams can branch and merge, allowing you to compose complex event logic in a declarative way.